Eng

 How to Choose Best Health Insurance for Cancer Patients?

 Cancer, the very name of the ailments sends shivers down the spine.
 Be it your close relative or your friends, it is disheartening to know about someone diagnosed with it.
-But as the statistics in India are alarming.
-It is stated that these number of cases are expected to touch the 15 lakh mark by the year 2025 as described in a report by Indian Council of Medical Research (ICMR)[1].
-This is a 12% increase from the estimated figures for the year 2020[2].
+But the statistics in India are alarming.
+It is stated that these number of cases are expected to touch the 15 lakh mark by the year 2025 as described in a report by Indian Council of Medical Research (ICMR).
+This is a 12% increase from the estimated figures for the year 2020.
 With such a distressing rate of increase in cancer among people, it is necessary that you have a cancer insurance cover.

-What is a cancer insurance policy?
+What is a Cancer Insurance Policy?

 Cancer insurance is a specifically designed critical illness insurance which provides a lumpsum pay-out on the diagnosis of this illness.
 Cancer insurance plans provide coverage for a range of costs associated with the treatment like hospitalisation, radiation, chemotherapy, surgery and more.
 With a cancer policy, you can have not only financial, but also mental security since these policies cover the ailment at both early and advanced stages.
 The pay-out in some cancer insurance plans are paid in based on severity of the diseases in lump sum.
 This is subject to the terms of your health insurance cover.